MigangalWork/nexusml/docs/user-quickstart-g.md

 ### Response

-You will reciece the file data, including the URL where you will have to upload your file
+You will reciece the file data, including the URL where you will have to upload your file.

 ```json
 {